 Dietary Requirements

 Guest houses and B&Bs only provide breakfast whereas hotels have dinner and breakfast options available.
 There will always be vegetarian options available but in more rural locations, gluten free and dairy free options may be limited.
+If you are staying at The Skye Inn, there will be vegetarian, vegan, and gluten-free meal options.
 It is not possible for guests to prepare their own food in guest houses, B&Bs or hotels.